• Home

 ABC is part of the Cha Group of companies, which has earned its identity as the most

 cost-effective and dependable source of African textile products, through fifty years' of successful operation.
-ABC have established a unique reservoir
+ABC have established a unique reservoir of skill and technology, with a depth of experienced management, unmatched in West Africa or indeed elsewhere.

 ABC Wax